Children with disabilities (ages 3 to 21) are provided a variety of programs and services through the Special Education

 Birth to Age 3

-Special Services contracts with local area agencies to provide early intervention services to children ages birth through 2 years.
+Special Services contracts with local area agencies to provide early support services to children ages birth through 2 years.
 Before the child's third birthday, the Everett Public Schools Special Services Early Childhood Facilitator works with agencies who evaluate each child suspected of having a disability and determine whether or not the child is eligible for special education services.
 If eligible, an IEP is developed and the child receives specially designed instruction in a special education program that meets the child's needs.

 Everett Public Schools has established an ongoing Child Find system to locate, identify and evaluate students who are suspected of having a disability.
 All referrals are made to our Special Services office.
 Birth to age 3 referrals are directed to our Special Education Early Childhood Facilitator.
 Preschool referrals are directed to the Special Services office.

 Sometimes children need special education services before they enter kindergarten because they have a disability impacting their ability to participate in age-appropriate activities.
 These children may receive services in a developmental preschool program.
 Everett Public Schools has 11 pre-school sessions serving more than 250 students.
 We also partner with ECEAP to provide inclusive preschool experience at Lowell and Hawthorne.

 Developmental kindergarten is for students with developmental delays and with moderate to severe cognitive, academic and adaptive delays, who may require communication and/or motor therapies.
 These students may access a pre-kindergarten curriculum or may progress with the typical kindergarten curriculum but at a slower pace than that of their typical peers.